Jones, Patriots breeze past Jets as Wilson throws 4 INTs

 It got so bad early in the fourth quarter when the No. 2 overall draft pick overthrew a receiver, the crowd at MetLife Stadium — boisterous and excited early at their first game since Dec.
 22, 2019, because of the pandemic — began booing the young QB.

+“Bill always talks about winning the turnover margin, and how big an indication that is of who wins the game,” said Patriots safety Devin McCourty, who had one of the four INTs.
+“In order to win the turnover margin, we’ve got to create turnovers.
+We did a good job of that early in the game.
+That had a big impact on the game.”

 After Marcus Maye’s sack pushed the Patriots out of field goal position on their opening possession, the Jets got the ball at their 8.
-Wilson threw downfield to Corey Davis in traffic and Jackson tipped it into the air, Devin McCourty deflected it and the ball landed in Jackson’s hands.
+Wilson threw downfield to Corey Davis in traffic and J.C.
+Jackson tipped it into the air, McCourty deflected it and the ball landed in Jackson’s hands for his first of two interceptions.

 The Patriots capitalized with Nick Folk’s 46-yard field goal.

+“You go out there and set the tone,” Jackson said, “and hopefully your teammates feed off that.”

 Wilson’s second pass was also picked off, this time Adrian Phillips grabbing the ball after the high throw went off Davis’ hands.
-New England got into the end zone, with White running it in up the middle for a 10-0 lead.
+New England got into the end zone, with White running it in for a 10-0 lead.

-Wilson finally completed a pass to a teammate early in the second quarter, a 27-yard toss to a wide-open Elijah Moore.
-Despite the big gain, it should have been more – Wilson’s pass led Moore to the sideline rather than downfield, where he might have had a touchdown.

-The Jets got down to the Patriots 8 and ran three times before settling for Matt Ammendola’s 21-yard field goal.

-Wilson made another poor decision on New York’s next drive at the Patriots 28, an underthrown pass to Moore that was easily picked off by Jackson again.
+Wilson made another poor decision on New York’s fourth drive with an underthrown pass to Elijah Moore that was easily picked off by Jackson again.

 Wilson was the first player since at least 1991 to throw INTs on each of his first two pass attempts in a game, according to NFL Research.
 He was also the first player since at least ’91 to throw three INTs in his first five pass attempts in a game.